jsdelivrbot/CPlusPlusFundamentals/17. STL-fundamentals/slides/README.md

 <!-- attr: { hasScriptWrapper:true, showInPresentation:true } -->
 # The Queue ADT
 - FIFO (First In First Out) structure
-- Elements inserted atthe tail (Enqueue)
+- Elements inserted at the tail (Enqueue)
-- Elements removedfrom thehead(Dequeue)
+- Elements removed from the head (Dequeue)
 - Useful in many situations
-  - Printqueues,message queues, etc.
+  - Print queues, message queues, etc.
 - Can be implemented in several ways
-  - Statically (usingarray)
+  - Statically (using array)
   - Dynamically (using pointers)

 <!-- section start -->